Can raaga/ dvesha happen at the sub conscious level? Are there seeds of attachment buried deep inside me which will pop someday?

 He may have the raaga or may not have the raaga, the dream does not tell one for sure.
 A dream is not always yours.
 It can have nothing to do with you for e.g. You can dream of tea if you sleep in a hotel room where a tea-seller negotiated deals for hours a day ago.
 The atmosphere affects the mind too.

 I always loved art since my childhood.
 Never involved much in the outer world.
-I was a introvert who sat in a corner sketching n painting.
-I loved making art so much that one day I chewed a eraser thinking it was a grape and did not even know the taste as I was so involved in the art.
-Even now, sometimes when I’m painting, I forget about my lunch n all other chores.
+I was an introvert who sat in a corner sketching and painting.
+I loved making art so much that one day I chewed an eraser, thinking it was a grape and did not even know the taste as I was so involved in the art.
+Even now, sometimes when I’m painting, I forget about my lunch and all other chores.
 If it is my raaga, does it fall in the category- situation?
-And I cannot come out this raaga.
+And I cannot come out of this raaga.
 Is art my enemy?
-It takes away my family time n everything else when I get into it.
+It takes away my family time and everything else when I get into it.
 I can’t balance..
 I get lost.

-Very few people are fortunate enough to have this kind of an experience with eyes open.
+Very few people are fortunate enough to have this kind of experience with open eyes.
 The only skill you have to learn is

 - Time management and